Lower Hunter still not meeting the demand for housing, new figures show

 "UDIA analysis of ABS data shows that the Lower Hunter is capable of delivering more housing.
 In 2020 and 2022, the Lower Hunter saw higher building approvals across apartments and detached houses respectively, demonstrating the region is capable of performing well above current levels," UDIA Hunter Chapter Chair Jeffrey Bretag said.

-DPHI has also acknowledged that housing targets need to increase to meet the NSW Government's commitments under the National Housing Accord.
+DPHI has also acknowledged that targets needed to increase to meet NSW government commitments under the National Housing Accord.

 "But today's ABS figures in the graph below show we are no longer at peak housing performance in the Lower Hunter," he said.

-UDIA is working to increase the attractiveness of the Lower Hunter for development investment.

-As part of our advocacy with state and local government to tackle the big issues to reduce the risk of investment, we have identified actions that will work to deliver better housing options when and where they are needed, including:
+He said the UDIA was working to increase the attractiveness of the Lower Hunter for development investment, and was identifying actions to deliver better housing options when and where they were needed.

 Sign up for our newsletter to stay up to date.